- Depression Is An Illness, Not Just A State Of Mind

 - Existence of other mental health disorders such as bipolar disorder, anxiety disorders, eating disorders, or personality disorders

-- Having a learning disorder such as attention deficit/hyperactivity disorder (ADHD)
+- Having a behavioral disorder such as attention deficit/hyperactivity disorder (ADHD)

 - Alcohol or drug abuse